baites/baites.github.io/_posts/2018-01-29-inhomogeneous-linear-recurrence-sequence.md

   pseudocode: true
 ---

-This is the last of a series of posts in where I discuss how to compute close-from expression for any linear recurrence sequences, see below.
+This post is the last of a series of posts in where I discuss how to compute closed-form expression for any linear recurrence sequences, see below.

 * [Linear recurrence sequences]({% post_url 2018-01-08-linear-recurrence-sequences %})
 * [Linear recurrence sequences with distinct poles]({% post_url 2018-01-15-linear-recurrence-sequences-with-distinct-poles %})
 * [Close-form for any linear recurrence sequences?]({% post_url 2018-01-22-close-form-for-any-linear-recurrence-sequence %})

-In the previous post, I found that the procedure does not work for sequence with inhomogeneous linear recurrences.
-So lets start first defining what are these kind of sequences.
+In the previous post, I found that the procedure does not work for a sequence with inhomogeneous linear recurrences.
+So let's start first defining what these kind of sequences are.

-> **Definition**: a M-inhomogeneous linear recurrence sequence is a sequence of numbers given by the following function
+> **Definition**: an M-inhomogeneous linear recurrence sequence is a sequence of numbers given by the following function

 <p>%%
 f_n = \begin{cases}